 Collection-level records are a cost-effective means of providing control for a large collection of items that can be grouped together and identified by a finding guide, database, or other inventories created by a curator or project manager.
 The record would contain a link to the finding guide and enriched with LCSH and other subject keywords provided by the curator/project manager.
 A collection-level, more often than not, is often the only method to provide contents information.
 It is a quick and effective method to provide access to and make collections findable.

 A summary in the bibliographic description of the record will highlight the primary and shared characteristics inherent in the collection.
 Provisional records also provide temporary control of unprocessed items.
 Item-level records may also supplement a collection-level record depending on archival needs.
 A major portion of the record, if not all, will follow RDA rules and DCRM when they are rare.
-Decisions regarding the record’s encoding level along with agreed to amount of bibliographic information provided will be made between Cataloging Department and Curator/Project Manager.
+Decisions regarding the record’s encoding level along with agreed to amount of bibliographic information provided will be made between Resource Description Services and the Curator/Project Manager.

 Collection-level records may include authors, issuing bodies, title (and variant titles), extent, form/genre, subjects/keywords, chronology, summary, and web links.
 They may also be dependent on alternate titles and important local treatment information.

 Sample record: OCLC #1054258709; Alma MMS ID: 9910187607506561

 Download full DCRM rules for collection-level records by clicking link below: